 We pulled into the train station in Pamplona, the capital of Navarra, Spain (or Navarre in English– but that just sounds weird!) famous for its yearly running of the bulls.
 But we weren’t there to see the city, we’ll have to save its many charms for another time.
 We were in Northern Navarra for Rural Trip, an initiative to increase tourism to this beautiful, but often overlooked, region of Northern Spain.

 Organized by Navarra’s association for hospitality and rural tourism (Anartur) and hosted by the Hotel Ayestaran, I was thrilled to be included among a small group of Spanish food bloggers for this special glimpse of what Northern Navarra has to offer.

 If you live in Madrid you have no excuse not to visit this incredible, green region of Spain.
 In only three hours you can get to Pamplona by train, and once there you can easily reach more rural towns by bus or rental car.
-While renting a car would certainly help you see more of the local sights, you could also simply rent bikes in one of the towns like Lekunberri, and bike the beautiful Vía Verde with a picnic lunch.
+While renting a car would certainly help you see more of the local sights, you could also simply rent bikes in one of the towns like Lekunberri or Leitza, and bike the beautiful Vía Verde with a picnic lunch.

 Here are our top 10 things to do in Northern Navarra; each and every one is definitely worth your time, though some may only be reachable by car and with a prior appointment.

 1. Bike the Vía Verde

 The Vía Verde is an old train route that went out of use over the years, and is now being restored as the perfect place to go biking and walking.
 Whether you bring bikes of your own or rent them in one of the Vía Verde towns, exploring this picturesque trail is a must-do when visiting Northern Navarra.

 2. Visit the Cuevas de Mendukilo